-- Identification of the allegations potentially constituting sexual harassment; A description of the procedural steps taken from the receipt of the formal c - A description of the procedural steps taken from the receipt of the formal complaint through the determination, including: - a.
+- 1. Identification of the allegations potentially constituting sexual harassment; - 2.
+A description of the procedural steps taken from the receipt of the formal complaint through the determination, including: - a.
 Any notifications to the parties; - b.
 Interviews with parties and witnesses; - c. site visits; - d.
-Methods used to gather other evidence,; and - e.
-Hearings held;

-- Findings of fact supporting the determination; - 4.
-Conclusions regarding the application of the District's code of conduct to the facts; - A statement of, and rationale for, the result as to each allegation, including: - a.
+Methods used to gather other evidence; and - e.
+Hearings held; - 3.
+Findings of fact supporting the determination: - Conclusions regarding the application of the District's code of conduct to the facts; - 5.
+A statement of, and rationale for, the result as to each allegation, including: - a.
 A determination regarding responsibility; - b.
 Any disciplinary sanctions imposed on the respondent; and - c.
 Whether remedies designed to restore or preserve equal access to the District's education program or activity will be provided by the District to the complainant; and - 6.
 The procedures and permissible bases for the complainant and respondent to appeal.